-- 2.1 This Health, Safety and Welfare Policy outlines the general duties and responsibilities with regard to health and safety of employees and other persons who may be affected by the Councils (including Schools and Establishments listed on Page 7) working practices; it is not an exact interpretation of the law, but is intended to help those concerned to understand their responsibilities under the Health and Safety at Work etc. Act 1974, the Management of Health and Safety at Work Regulations 1999 and any other associated Regulations and Approved Codes of Practice. - 2.2 The purpose of the Health and Safety at Work Act 1974 is to: - Provide a legislative framework to promote, stimulate and encourage high standards of health and safety in the workplace; - Promote safety awareness to ensure a safe organisation and to continually improve performance.
+- 2.1 This Health, Safety and Welfare Policy outlines the general duties and responsibilities with regard to health and safety of employees and other persons who may be affected by the Councils (including Schools and Establishments listed on Page 6) working practices; it is not an exact interpretation of the law, but is intended to help those concerned to understand their responsibilities under the Health and Safety at Work etc. Act 1974, the Management of Health and Safety at Work Regulations 1999 and any other associated Regulations and Approved Codes of Practice. - 2.2 The purpose of the Health and Safety at Work Act 1974 is to: - Provide a legislative framework to promote, stimulate and encourage high standards of health and safety in the workplace;

-- 2.3 Section 2 (3) of the Act requires employers to prepare a written safety Policy and to ensure the Policy Statement is brought to the attention of all staff, informing them of the organisation and arrangements for implementing the procedures outlined in the Policy document.
-The Council has produced a 'Policy Statement' which will be displayed in all workplace locations. - 2.4 A "Health and Safety Law Poster What you should know", should be available in all locations and should be displayed alongside the 'Statement of Policy'. - 2.5 Duties of Employers under the Health and Safety at Work Act 1974 to: - Safeguard so far as is reasonably practicable the health, safety and welfare of its Employees who work for them; this applies in particular to the provision and maintenance of safe plant and systems of work and covers all machinery and equipment; - Make suitable and sufficient assessment of risks; - Extend the duty of care to other persons who may be affected by its work activities undertaken; - 2.6 Duties of Employees under Section 7 and 8 of the Health and Safety at Work Act 1974: - To take reasonable care of themselves and others who may be affected by their work activities; - To co-operate with employers in meeting their statutory duties; - Not to interfere with or misuse anything provided in relation to health, safety or welfare; - To bring to the attention of employers any situation that is considered to be a serious and or imminent danger and any other shortcoming in health and safety arrangements
+- Promote safety awareness to ensure a safe organisation and to continually improve performance. - 2.3 Section 2 (3) of the Act requires employers to prepare a written safety Policy and to ensure the Policy Statement is brought to the attention of all staff, informing them of the organisation and arrangements for implementing the procedures outlined in the Policy document.
+The Council has produced a 'Policy Statement' which will be displayed in all workplace locations. - 2.4 A "Health and Safety Law Poster What you should know", should be available in all locations and should be displayed alongside the 'Health and Safety Policy Statement'.

+2.5 Duties of Employers under the Health and Safety at Work Act 1974 to:

+- Safeguard so far as is reasonably practicable the health, safety and welfare of its Employees who work for them; this applies in particular to the provision and maintenance of safe plant and systems of work and covers all machinery and equipment; - Make suitable and sufficient assessment of risks; - Extend the duty of care to other persons who may be affected by its work activities undertaken;

+2.6 Duties of Employees under Section 7 and 8 of the Health and Safety at Work Act 1974:

+- To take reasonable care of themselves and others who may be affected by their work activities; - To co-operate with employers in meeting their statutory duties; - Not to interfere with or misuse anything provided in relation to health, safety or welfare; - To bring to the attention of employers any situation that is considered to be a serious and or imminent danger and any other shortcomings in health and safety arrangements